-Leading Advisors Reveal Strategies For Equity Comp And Company Stock At Year-End
+Leading Advisors Reveal Year-End 2021 Strategies For Equity Comp And Company Stock

 Morristown, New Jersey

 Rather than letting your equity compensation drive your financial circumstances, flip that planning on its head.
 First define your life's goals—such as educating your children, achieving a desired lifestyle, or retiring within a particular timeframe—and then let those goals drive your stock option or restricted stock decisions.
 That being said, you still want to make tax-smart decisions.
-We advise working with a tax professional to create a multi-year tax projection using your best estimate of what your 2017, 2018, and 2019 tax situations will look like.
-Then deploy the tax-planning strategies for your stock options and company stock that seem most appropriate.
+We advise working with a tax professional to create a multi-year tax projection using your best estimate of what your 2021, 2022, and 2023 tax situations will look like.
+Then deploy the tax-planning strategies for your stock options, restricted stock/RSUs, and company shares that seem most appropriate.

 Key metrics to know about your tax situation include: